emberjs/rfcs/text/0000-dynamic-tag-names.md

 <Sidebar @htmlTag="nav">...</Sidebar>
 ```

-Since this feature is not very commonly used it is debatable if it should be mentioned in the more beginner-friendly guides,
+Since this feature is not very commonly used, it should not be mentioned in the more beginner-friendly portion
-but if deemed appropriate the _Components > Customizing a Component's Element_ section is a perfect
+of the guides.
+However, the _Components > Customizing a Component's Element_ section is a perfect fit for this.
-fit.

 ## Drawbacks